evolvingstuff/vdw2/content/posts/overview-omega-3-many-benefits-include-helping-vitamin-d.md

 *  **Lard from pigs which never get outdoors has very little vitamin D**

-> <a href="/posts/free-range-lard-has-500-iu-vitamin-d-per-teaspoon" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1414">"Free range" lard has 500 IU vitamin D per teaspoon</a> rare, but you can get it on the internet, etc
+> ["Free range" lard has 500 IU vitamin D per teaspoon](/posts/free-range-lard-has-500-iu-vitamin-d-per-teaspoon) rare, but you can get it on the internet, etc

 * [Are Statin Drugs Killing The Health Benefits Of Omega-3 Fat?](http://www.greenmedinfo.com/blog/cholesterol-lowering-statins-may-kill-omega-3-heart-benefits) Green Info Jan 2013